mehedi-sharif/soulspring/content/offering.md

   solutions:
   - title: Anti-Aging
     subtitle: While visible signs of aging can be witnessed throughout the body, your skin is the most revealing sign.
-Skin cells.
     icon: images/solutions/icons/anti-ageing.svg
     image: images/solutions/anti-ageing.jpg
     additional_info: